-Mention sor ne of the postmodern viewpoints.
-Do you think postmodernism have dominance over modernism?
+3. Do you think postmodernism have dominance over modernism?

-3.3.4 COMPARING MODERNISM AND POSTMODERNISM
+4.2.4 COMPARING MODERNISM AND POSTMODERNISM

 As we discussed earlier postmodernism as a philosophical movement surfaced in the western societies as critique to the assumptions of modernity.
 On many issues they stand as opposite poles.
 Some of these oppositions are shown in the Table below.
 The features in the table are only tendencies, not absolutes.
 In fact, the tendency to see things in seemingly obvious, binary, contrasting categories is usually associated with modernism.
-The tendency to dissolve binary categories and expose their arbitrary cultural codependency is associated with postmodernism.
+The tendency to dissolve binary categories and expose their arbitrary cultural co-dependency is associated with postmodernism.

 Modernism/Modernity Postmodern/Postmodernity Master Narratives and Metanarratives of history, culture and national identity; myths of cultural and ethnic origin.
 Suspicion and rejection of Master Narratives; local narratives, ironic deconstruction of master narratives: counter-myths of origin.
 Faith in "Grand Theory" (totalizing explanations in history, science and culture) to represent all knowledge and explain everything.
 Rejection of totalizing theories; pursuit of localizing and contingent theories.
 Faith in, and myths of, social and cultural unity, hierarchies of social-class and ethnic/national values, seemingly clear bases for unity.
 Social and cultural pluralism, disunity, unclear bases for social/national/ethnic unity.
+Master narrative of progress through science and technology.
+Scepticism of progress, anti-technology reactions Sense of unified, centred self; "individualism," unified identity.
+Sense of fragmentation and decentred self; multiple, conflicting identities.
+Hierarchy, order, centralized control.
+Subverted order, loss of centralized control, fragmentation.